 More points of interest

-- The LED panel can also be used without the stand.
-The U-bracket that is attached to the panel is an excellent support that can be adjusted to position the panel on a lot of different surfaces.
+- The LED panel can also be used without a stand.
+The U-bracket that is attached to the panel makes an excellent adjustable support.

 All in all, the Neewer 2.4G 660 LED lighting kit is a versatile kit that provides a lot of value for its price.
-While it is not perfect (especially the stands), I highly recommended it to anyone who needs plenty of light for photography, video or streaming and is not yet ready to invest in high-end photography lighting.
+While it is not perfect (especially the stands), we highly recommended it to anyone who needs lots of light for photography, video, or streaming and does not have the budget to invest in high-end photography lighting.

 Give it a try for yourself and see what you think!